BerkeleyLab/Bedrock/localbus/README.md

 Many bedrock components revolve around or depend on an on-chip [localbus](https://en.wikipedia.org/wiki/Local_bus).
-Speficially a stripped-down lightweight bus reminiscent of a VME A24 bus.
+Specifically a stripped-down lightweight bus reminiscent of a VME A24 bus.

 In a given clock domain, expect